 You can contribute to the office water cooler parenting conversations, but any mention of your stepchildren is met with a cold shoulder.
 You may have a good relationship with your stepchildren’s mother, but you may also have a terrible relationship with your child’s stepmom.
 It can be really, really complicated.

 Your friends only want to hear gossip about the biological mom, your in-laws think you’re a babysitter, and your colleagues don’t even attempt to swap parenting stories with you.
 You don’t even come up as a blip on anyone’s radar as a parent.

 You seek some form of control, so you find ways to be helpful.
-Maybe it’s by checking (and responding from) your husband’s emails from his ex.
+Maybe it’s by checking (and responding from) your husband’s emails from his ex-wife.
 Maybe it’s by looking through his phone every day, just to be sure you’re maintaining an open and honest relationship.

 As the conversations continue to flow, you mention the biological mom… then you mention an area she lacks in, which you make up for… then maybe, you start to realize you are a better parent than her… then those words come out of your mouth!
-And from that point forward, it’s a slippery slope to being a High-Conflict Stepmom.
+And from that point forward, it’s a slippery slope to becoming a High-Conflict Stepmom.

 But wait, how did this happen?!
 You were just trying to be helpful!
 Truly, your intentions were in the right place!
 At least, they started out in the right place…

 You’ve involved in stepmom communities, riddled with conversations about High-Conflict Bio Moms (HCBMs).
 You know what a Mom can do to get under your skin.
 It eats you alive some days.
 But think about it… are you high-conflict as well?
 How could this be?!

 Are you a High-Conflict Stepmom?

-- Are you quick to assume your stepkid’s Bio-Mom (BM) is High-Conflict, just because she challenges an opinion or decision of your husband’s?
+Are you quick to assume your stepkid’s Bio Mom (BM) is High-Conflict, just because she challenges an opinion or decision of your husband’s?

-- Do you read every email/text between BM and your husband?
+Do you read every email/text between BM and your husband?
 Are you helping him craft every response?
 Are you responding on his behalf?

 Have you put rules in place about how often, or by what means, your husband is allowed to communicate with BM?

-- Do you think you’re a better parent than BM?
+Do you think you’re a better parent than BM?
 More importantly, do you tell people that?